Allegiance Credit Union

 Can I move money from a traditional IRA to a Roth IRA?

-You can move money from your traditional IRA to a Roth IRA if your adjusted gross income for the year is $100,000 or less, and you are either single, or married and filing a joint tax return.
+You can move money from your traditional IRA to a Roth IRA.
 In the year you convert, you will have to pay federal income taxes on the amount that you move, except the portion that is treated as the return of your traditional IRA basis.
 You may also be subject to state income taxes.
+Always seek skilled tax advise.

 What happens to my traditional IRA after my death?